OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 In this case, the `auth_router.py` module should define:

 - `router`: `fastapi.APIRouter` with relevant user authentication endpoints (e.g. /token)
-- `auth_hook`: awaitable function that generally checks that a user is authenticated without returning anything.
-It raises an exception if the user is not authenticated.
+- `auth_hook`: awaitable function that checks if given authorization credentials are valid and raises an `HTTP_401_UNAUTHORIZED` exception if not.
 - `user_settings_hook`: awaitable function that returns a `UserSettings` object.
-This will be called by every command to obtain the user settings and usually depends on `auth_hook` to be executed first.
+This will be called by every command endpoint to obtain the user settings for a given user and should depend on `auth_hook` to be executed first.

 ## 6. Front-end typing